FrancisCrickInstitute/DESdemonA/README.md

 The above is probably quite intimidating, so please ask for help on this - I'll try to write something a bit more friendly.

+#### Attention all shipping

+With the ease of testing so many hypotheses comes a risk of fishing the data, resulting in spurious statistical associations.
+Strictly speaking, anything beyond one comparison on the data requires a more conservative approach than is achieved even with the traditional control for FDR to account for the multiplicity of genes.

+The ideal situation is the tests are prespecified.
+If that is the case, then we should really run an anova to confirm that a change exists somewhere, and then do at most n-1 comparisons (where n is the number of levels in the factor of interest, so at most three comparisons for our four-treatment example) and choose transcripts where both the anova and contrast are significant.
+There's a further technical constraint that the comparisons should be independent but that is often ignored.
+If there are more comparisons of interest, then the p-values won't be controlled at the correct rate.

+Often, the ideal situation is not achieved, and an exploratory approach is requested.
+Being strict one should immediately correct for the abundance of hypotheses in this situation.
+Pragmatically and traditionally we neither adjust in this situation nor consider possible adjusting in the pre-specificied case - this means that the p-values aren't correctly calibrated, and one of the reasons why I discourage presenting them in any quantitative form as part of the results.

 ### Rank deficiency